 Today the village receives surprisingly few visitors, and you are unlikely to see many tourists, either domestic or foreign.
 It is pristinely preserved, reminiscent of a bygone era in China.

 You will most likely see plenty of local minority people in traditional dress, especially if you happen to be in town on Friday, which is market day.

-Suggested itineraries featuring Shaxi
+Suggested itinerary featuring Shaxi

 This sample itinerary will give you an idea of what is possible when you travel in Shaxi, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.